-Placing the Zoom window around the nozzle handle.
-After clicking the Zoom Window button in the Standard toolbar, select the two points shown in this figure.
+Figure 1.10 Placing the Zoom window around the nozzle handle.
+After clicking the Zoom Window button in the Standard toolbar, select the two points shown in the top image to zoom as shown in the bottom image.

-In this exercise, you used the Window option of the Zoom command to define an area to enlarge for your close-up view.
-You saw how AutoCAD prompts you to indicate first one corner of the window and then the other.
-These messages are helpful for first-time users of AutoCAD.
-You will be using the Window option frequently-not just to define views, but also to select objects for editing.
-Getting a close-up view of your drawing is crucial to working accurately with a drawing, but you'll often want to return to a previous view to get the overall picture.
+Getting a close-up view of your drawing is crucial to working accurately, but you'll often want to return to a previous view to get the overall picture.
 To do so, click the Zoom Previous button on the Standard toolbar.